 January 17, 2018 EVENT WINDSTORM INSURANCE CONFERENCE - Filling Up on Florida Property Case Law

-Thomas Keller from Butler Weihmuller Katz Craig will be presenting in Orlando, FL at the Windstorm Insurance Conference on the topic of Filling Up on Florida Property Case Law .
+Thomas Keller from Butler Weihmuller Katz Craig presented in Orlando, FL at the Windstorm Insurance Conference on the topic of Filling Up on Florida Property Case Law .

 March 27, 2017 EVENT PLRB CLAIMS CONFERENCE - Appraisal Clauses: A State-by-State Analysis

 Thomas A. Keller from Butler Weihmuller Katz Craig along with co-presenter Andrew Deckert, presented in Boston, MA at the PLRB Claims Conference on the topic of Appraisal Clauses: A State-by-State Analysis on March 27, 2017.

 April 17, 2016 EVENT PLRB Claims Conference & Insurance Services Expo